Jacklu0831/UpSampler/README.md

 **Model A (Trained on COCO)**

-I trained the Model A on the COCO dataset and quickly noticed the issue of it performing atrociously with details in images due to 44x44 image not capturing enough texture and perceptual details (fur, patterns, etc).
+I trained the Model A on the COCO dataset and quickly noticed the issue of it performing badly with details in images due to 44x44 image not capturing enough texture and perceptual details (fur, patterns, etc).
 Due to the fact that Human face is the most complex feature that can appear in a picture, Model A's performance on it is often absolutely atrocious.
 Since I already wanted to investigate whether how the variance of dataset affect a model's performance, I chose to train my second model completely on faces with the CelebA dataset to observe just how much I can push the generator to extract the complex features of human face packed inside a 44x44 image.

-Image with Details:
+Image with more details:
-<image src="assets/COCO_results/1.jpg"></image>
+<pre>   LR (low-res)            Bicubic           SR (Model A)          SR (Model B)        HR (high-res) </pre>
+<p align="center"><image src="assets/COCO_results/13.jpg"></image></p>

-Image with no details:
+Image with less details:
-<image src="assets/COCO_results/1.jpg"></image>
+<p align="center"><image src="assets/COCO_results/11.jpg"></image></p>

 **Model B (Trained on CelebA)**

 Model B was trained with only facial images and it already started producing realistic human faces by the 500th epoch thanks to the low variance of training content.
 However, it struggled with the most detailed but a very important feature of human face - the eyes.
 Since the downsized images compressed eyes into just few black pixels, reconstructing the eyes of people was virtually impossible.
 Gradually, the generator learned what eyes look like and "drew" them onto the black pixels, just like we would have dealt with this problem.
 Since the eyes are actually very important for recognizing a face, I continuously trained the model and observed a gradual improvement in the generator's ability in reconstructing/creating the eyes of people.

-<image src="assets/CelebA_results/2.jpg"></image>
+The drawn-on eyes are too narrow:
+<pre>   LR (low-res)            Bicubic           SR (Model A)          SR (Model B)        HR (high-res) </pre>
+<p align="center"><image src="assets/CelebA_results/1.jpg"></image></p>

 Additionally, teeth gaps, heavy makeup, and creases have also been lost in when the HR images were downsized and caused similar troubles for the model.
 The struggles with these details can be traced back to not having more powerful hardware for processing bigger images and bicubic interpolation not being the optimal downsampling method for retaining perceptual information.